Joh201/Mesobrestaurant/README.md

 * In the booking page the user is required to fill in all the fileds of the bookig form.
 * If the user forgets to fill a field in the form the user is reminded to fill the field.
 * The user can not make a booking without filling all the required fields of the booking form.
-* The form allows the user to pick date and time from an interactive datetime picker calendar.
+* The form allows the user to pick date and time from an interactive datetime calendar.
+* If the user tries to book the same time as an existing booking, the user gets a feed back, which informs the user to book another time.
 * Once the customer has filled in the form, the customer can add bookings by clicking the add booking button in the form, and gets redirected to the booking list page.

 ![Booking form](/static/readmefiles/addbook.png)